-Prep Notebook will appear on Tuesdays throughout the high school year.
+Prep notebook appears on Tuesdays throughout the high school year.
 Suggestions for notebook items are welcome at firstname.lastname@example.org .